-In addition to economic, social and environmental areas of responsibility, SkiStar works with the health and active leisure time sustainability area, where SkiStar has an opportunity to make a considerable difference.
+In addition to the areas of economical, social and environmental responsibilities, SkiStar also works within sustainability related to health and active lifestyle where SkiStar has an opportunity to make a big difference.

-As SkiStar is convinced that an active lifestyle with friends and family contributes significantly to a healthy life, the company is constantly looking for new opportunities to create the conditions for such a lifestyle.
-This is about stimulating growth in activities linked to a mountain setting and providing opportunities and inspiration for 52 weeks of exercise.
+As SkiStar is convinced that an active lifestyle together with friends and family is a strong contributing factor to a healthy life, SkiStar is constantly looking for new opportunities to create the right conditions to make this possible.
+This includes both stimulating the growth of activities connected to the mountains but also to enable and inspire movement all year round.

-Interest in health and wellbeing has increased and the trend to stay active while away on holiday is continuing to grow.
+The interest in wellbeing and health has increased and the trend for active holidays continues to grow.

-SkiStar tries to promote health and active leisure time via various initiatives:
+SkiStar seeks to promote health and active recreation through various initiatives such as:

-- Children and young people from grades 1 – 9 in the municipalities of Nacka and Stockholmare offered free leisure days at Hammarbybacken ski slope.
+- Children and adolescents from grades 1 – 9 in Nacka and Stockholm municipalities are offered free outdoor days at Hammarbybacken slope.

-- Valle’s Winter Weeks.
-During Valle's Winter Weeks, skiing, ski school and ski rental are free for children up to the age of 6.
-This encourages parents and children to engage in physical activity during their leisure time.
+- During Valle's winter weeks, skiing, ski school and ski rental are free for children up to 6 years old.
+Inspires parents and children to an active and healthy lifestyle.

-- Valle encourages activity through music, dance and skiing.
-Some 100,000 children skied with Valle at SkiStar’s destinations in the 2017/18 winter season.
+- Valle inspires movement through music, dance and skiing.
+Annually 100,000 children ski together with Valle at SkiStar ski resorts.